courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 : The EDA filtering procedure was implemented as per [NeuroKit2 default EDA cleaning method](https://neuropsychology.github.io/NeuroKit/functions/eda.html#preprocessing).
 Since EDA signal is characterised by low-frequency components and MRI gradients introduce high-frequency artefacts, a bidirectional butterworth lowpass filter
 (cutoff: 3 Hz; order: 4) was employed to clean the signal, as suggested by [Privratsky et al. (2020)](https://doi.org/10.1016/j.ijpsycho.2020.09.015).
 However, unlike what is proposed in that article, we refrained from applying a highpass filter to retain the tonic component of the EDA signal.
-After the filtering procedure, the EDA signal was decomposed into its phasic and tonic components using the method implemented in Biopac's Acqknowledge (i.e. highpass filtering with a cutoff of 0.05 Hz).
+The signal was than downsample to 1000 Hz.
+After the filtering procedure, the EDA signal was decomposed into its phasic and tonic components using the method implemented in Biopac's Acqknowledge
+(i.e. highpass filtering with a cutoff of 0.05 Hz).
 From the extracted phasic component, the skin conductance responses were detected by finding the local maxima in the signal (minimum relative amplitude of 0.1).

 Respiratory activity